tyler-cromwell/Mantle/include/README.md

 # Include
 This directory contains all header files used in by the kernel.

-## Files
+## Directories
- - `console.h` - Defines the different color attributes and declares the functions for printing characters to the console.
+ - `drivers` - Contains header files for driver code.
+ - `humboldt` - Contains header files for lib code.